 The combination of promising results and a lack of a systematic approach is far from rare in the study of acoustic patterns in neuropsychiatric conditions (Cohen, Mitchell, & Elvevåg, 2014; Cummins, et al., 2015; Weed & Fusaroli, submitted).
-To develop a systematic approach to vocal production in ASD, which would hold across datasets and be of clinical relevance, we need more open and cumulative research practices.
+We need to develop a systematic approach to vocal production in ASD, accounting for the heterogeneity of the disorder, the individual differences of the participants and their progression through aging and intervention, for it to be of clinical relevance.
+To achieve this goal we advocate more open and cumulative research practices.
 We therefore outline three recommendations for future research: open data, open methods, and theory-driven research.

 Open Data.
 Many of the reviewed studies did not report the necessary information for performing meta-analysis.
-For example, we could not control for age, as we could not access acoustic measures for the individual participants.
-The field as a whole would benefit from sharing of datasets, which would allow for across-study comparisons and for larger scale analyses.
+For example, we could not account for the role of age in the patterns observed, as we could not access participant-level data matching acoustic and demographic measures.
+The field as a whole would benefit from sharing datasets, which would allow for across-study comparisons and for larger scale analyses.
 While voice recordings are often sensitive data in clinical population, and therefore not easily shareable, the extracted acoustic measures do not always share this restriction.
-In line with this recommendation, the data used here are available at https://github.com/fusaroli/AcousticPatternsInASD.
+In line with this recommendation, the data used here are available https://github.com/fusaroli/AcousticPatternsInASD.